Blue Line (Namma Metro): Phase-2A

-BMRCL prepared the detailed project report for the proposed Central Silk Board - KR Puram Line and submitted the DPR to the state government on 28 October 2016.
+BMRCL prepared the detailed project report for the proposed Central Silk Board - KR Pura Line and submitted the DPR to the state government on 28 October 2016.
 Phase 2A was approved by the State Cabinet on 1 March 2017.

 Tenders for the ORR (East) Metro line were called in February 2018 and IL&FS emerged the lowest bidder for all packages.
 However, the tenders were quashed due to cash flow problems and bankruptcy proceedings by the selected firm, IL&FS.
 A second round of tendering was done in December 2019.
 The project cost was revised to ₹5994 crores.
 Fresh bids were received by multiple firms in March 2020.
 There are two packages.
 The first package included 2.84 km of ramps for a flyover at Central Silk board junction in addition to 9.859 km of viaduct with six elevated stations.
 The second package was for 8.377 km viaduct with seven elevated stations, 1.097 km depot line and a 0.30 km pocket track.

 Central government's approval was much delayed and finally received in April-2021.
 Tenders were awarded in May-2021 and construction on Phase-2A finally began in August-2021.
-Opening of this phase as per August 2022 from MD of BMRCL is expected around December 2024.
+Opening of this phase as per August 2022 from MD of BMRCL is expected around December 2026.